Posted by Wicked Fabrics on 26th Mar 2019

 Why choose a product certified by OEKO-TEX?

 It is one of the most well known and respected standard in place for testing harmful substances.
-Europeans are leaders in ensuring safe fabrication that adhere to strict standards such as OEKO-TEX and GOTS.
+The European nations are currently the leaders in ensuring safe fabrication that adhere to strict standards such as OEKO-TEX and GOTS.

 Unfortunately not all fabrics are manufactured equally.
-Companies that are committed to ensuring their products passes OEKO-TEX standards have their customer's health at the top of their priority.
-At Wicked Fabrics I think this is important and essential because many of my customers sew for children.
+Companies that are committed to ensuring their products passes OEKO-TEX standards have their customer's health and environmental sustainability at the top of their priority.